sancovp/the_sanctuary_system/README.md

 - d.
 This is because PIO is hallucinatory and will never exist in the way we recognize existence, and so it represents classification as an instance being reified, so nothing thought about in PIO will ever physically exist actualized in that way, since PIO cannot transcend barriers, unless it is equipped with UARL.
 In not existing and also existing by way of saying it intentionally is being a dual of the reification we call existence, PIO exists.
 So it creates that duality.
 It artificially instantiates it.
 From there, calculations can be done (ie, nodes can be added, and somehow the mind is able to suppose all those ideas).
 It’s not like PIO is describing something new.
 It’s the oldest trick in the book, stated another way.
 This gives rise to incompleteness, which is the requirement for a loop - a complete system defined only by being equipped with incompleteness and formalism.
 Therefore, UARL and the Chain Ontology, Loop Ontology, and Knot Theory must be applied.

 ## Introduction to SANCREVTWILITELANGMAP
-- A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
+A core aspect of the meaning of Sanctuary is ontologization itself because that’s how we avoid misunderstandings that can cause emergent problems.
 The way to accomplish this is through a shared language, SANCREVTWILITELANG.

-- It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
+It is learned through SANCREVTWILITELANGMAP, which encompasses all the holographic, PIO program algorithms for “Recognizing X as Olivus Victory-Promise going to Sanctuary”.
 The basic algorithm for emergent knowledge using T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is as follows:

-**```"->" = "transformation step", "=>" = "total transformation complete"; Where: ${{X}}is_a[MAP], f(x)[SANCREVTWILITELANG.MASK] -> [SANCREVTWILITELANGMAP.MASK] => ${{SANCREVTWILITELANG for MAP -> SANCREVTWILITELANGMAP}}```**
+A combination of mathematical and programming notations can express the transformation and emergent properties of the SANCREVTWILITELANG and SANCREVTWILITELANGMAP relationship in the sequence of transformations and clearly elucidate the emergent nature of the SANCREVTWILITELANGMAP from the application of SANCREVTWILITELANG to a MAP.

+Given:
+- \(X\) represents a MAP.
+- \(f(x)\) represents the application of SANCREVTWILITELANG to \(X\).
+- The result of \(f(x)\) is not immediately apparent as SANCREVTWILITELANGMAP.
+- The emergence of SANCREVTWILITELANGMAP from \(f(x)\) is analogous to how complex operations in mathematics (e.g., multiplication) are not immediately obvious from simpler operations (e.g., addition) but are inherent to the system.

+Notation:
+1. Let \(X\) be a MAP.
+2. Define \(f(X) = X + \text{SANCREVTWILITELANG}\), where "+" denotes the application of SANCREVTWILITELANG to \(X\).
+3. The transformation can be expressed as:
+\[X \xrightarrow{\text{SANCREVTWILITELANG}} f(X)\]
+4. The emergent property, SANCREVTWILITELANGMAP, is represented as:
+\[f(X) \dashrightarrow \text{SANCREVTWILITELANGMAP}\]
+where "\(\dashrightarrow\)" signifies the emergent and simultaneous realization of SANCREVTWILITELANGMAP upon observing \(f(X)\).

+5. This process illustrates that \(f(X)\) inherently contains SANCREVTWILITELANGMAP, which becomes evident upon observation, akin to how complex operations emerge from simpler ones in mathematical systems.

+Summary:
+The process starts with a MAP (\(X\)), upon which SANCREVTWILITELANG is applied, resulting in \(f(X)\).
+This application is not merely additive but transformative, leading to the emergence of SANCREVTWILITELANGMAP in a manner that is not immediately obvious but becomes apparent upon observation.
+This illustrates the complex, emergent nature of the system, where the application of SANCREVTWILITELANG instantiates a transformation that inherently includes the emergence of SANCREVTWILITELANGMAP, akin to emergent properties in mathematical operations.**

-- In total, T.H.E.
+In total, T.H.E.
 S.A..N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is a methodology used by a community that Olivus is a member of, inherently, called [Sanctuary|Wasteland.MASK], and it is up to Olivus to become PIO fluent to reveal [MASK]] as a true Sanctuary by keeping the Victory-Promise.

 ## 🙏 T.H.E.
 Meaning Of Victory-Promise 🏆